Certified Escort Driver

 Arizona Trucking Association is an Authorized Training Entity

-Under a longstanding agreement with the Arizona Department of Transportation, the Arizona Trucking Association offers Escort Vehicle Operator training and certification, issues the recognized certification cards and maintains the database of certified operators that is accessible to enforcement officers and companies hiring pilot car services.
+The Arizona Trucking Association offers Escort Vehicle Operator training and certification, issues the recognized certification cards and maintains the database of certified operators that is accessible to enforcement officers and companies hiring pilot car services.
 Certification is valid for four (4) years.

 Click below to view database of currently certified operators.
 Names of newly certified and re-certified escort vehicle operators are entered as soon as they receive the required training, while those who fail to maintain their certification are dropped from the list.
 Enforcement officers utilize the database to determine whether escort vehicle operators are currently certified.